corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/setup-ssl-encryption.md

 Consult your organization's security division for further guidance.

-Assuming Java is installed on your machine (either JRE or JDK, runtime or developer kit), you can use [`keytool`](https://docs.oracle.com/cd/E54932_01/doc.705/e54936/cssg_create_ssl_cert.htm#CSVSG178) to create a self-signed certificate. `keytool` will prompt you to provide information about the **subject** of the certificate (the node you are configuring).
+Assuming Java is installed on your machine (either JRE or JDK, runtime or developer kit), you can use <a href="https://docs.oracle.com/cd/E54932_01/doc.705/e54936/cssg_create_ssl_cert.htm#CSVSG178">`keytool`</a> to create a self-signed certificate. `keytool` will prompt you to provide information about the **subject** of the certificate (the node you are configuring).
 Make sure to enter the name of your node when prompted: `What is your first and last name?`.

-The following example shows the creation of a self-signed certification using `keytool`:
+In this example, a self-signed certification is created using `keytool`:

 ```
 farm@JUGGERNAUT:~/git/engineering-kb$ keytool -genkey -keyalg RSA -keysize 2048 -keystore keystore.jks -storepass ThisIsntSecure -validity 360